 All estimators are applied to each of the catch data simulations except where sampling design limits the use of an estimator.
-Abundance estimates are first computed on the bend-level using various estimators: closed population M0 and Mt (Otis et al. 1978), Cormack-Jolly-Seber, robust design (Pollock 1982), and for single occasion estimates (i.e., relative abundance).
+Abundance estimates are first computed on the bend-level using various estimators: closed population M0 and Mt (Otis et al. 1978), Cormack-Jolly-Seber, robust design (Pollock 1982), and catch for single occasion estimates (i.e., relative abundance).
 Bend-level abundance estimates are then aggregated to the segment-level where estimate uncertainty is calculated using the delta method (Hilborn and Mangel 1997, Powell 2007).
-Trend estimates are computed as the slope of the linear model of either annual abundance estimate or catch for each segment.
+Trend estimates are computed as the slope of the linear model of either annual abundance estimates or annual catch per unit effort for each segment.
 Alternatively, in absence of recruitment, survival is the same as population trend.
-Additionally, estimates of other population attributes identified by stakeholders are calculated (e.g., mean fish length, size structure, condition).
+Additionally, estimates of other population attributes identified by stakeholders are calculated (e.g., mean length, size structure, condition).

 Bias, precision, and performance are computed for each estimator-sampling design combination.
 The bias of an estimator used with a particular sampling design is computed as the expected value of the difference between the estimated value and the actual value, where the expectation is taken over all estimates made by the given estimator on all catch data simulated under the given sampling design.
 Note, actual values are known since they are reported in or can be derived from the reference population data.
 Precision is calculated as the ratio of the standard error to the absolute value of the estimate.
-Since sparse catch data will lead to errors in certain abundance estimator calculations estimator performance was calculated as proportion of replicates that allowed the metric to be estimate.
+Since sparse catch data will lead to errors in certain abundance estimator calculations, estimator performance was calculated as the proportion of the catch data that allowed for reliable bend abundance estimates.

-Each estimator-sampling design combination is associated with a measure of bias, precision, and performance that are scaled and rank their importance.
-We computed metric utilities as values to a common range: 0-1, with values scoring the closest to 1 giving the highest utility.
-There are three utility values for bias, precision, and performance, for each sampling design.
-The overall utility of the pair is evaluated as the weighted mean of the 3 utilities, where the weights are determined by the importance of each metric as established by stakeholders.
+Each estimator-sampling design combination is associated with a measure of bias, precision, and performance.
+For each of the three metrics we computed utilities as values in a common range: 0-1, with values scoring the closest to 1 giving the highest utility.
+The overall utility of the estimator-sampling design pair is evaluated as the weighted mean of these three utilities, where the weights are determined by the importance of each metric as established by stakeholders.
 Similarly, the overall utility of a suite of estimators (one abundance estimator, one trend estimator, etc.) used under the same sampling design is the weighted mean of the utilities for each estimator.
 For example, if stakeholders decide that abundance and trend estimates are equally important, then the utility, U, of a particular sampling-estimation design would be calculated as U=0.5*Uabund+0.5*Utrnd, where Uabund and Utrnd are the utilities of the chosen abundance estimator and the chosen trend estimator under the particular sampling design, respectively.
-If the cost of any sampling-estimation design is greater than that allotted for in the budget, then its utility becomes zero since it is not monetarily feasible to implement such a design.
+Additionally, if the cost of any sampling-estimation design is greater than that allotted for in the budget, then its utility becomes zero since it is not monetarily feasible to implement such a design.